Looking for some basement ideas for a basement extension?

-A basement redesign not only adds to your living space (and therefore also adds to the value of your home), but we think it’s a pretty good opportunity to realise that dream space you’ve always wanted but have never been able to quite justify – a cinema room, ‘man cave’, home gym, laundry room or maybe a stylish home bar complete with bespoke neon sign and dance floor?
+A basement redesign not only adds to your living space (and therefore also adds to the value of your home), but we think it's a pretty good opportunity to realise that dream space you've always wanted but have never been able to quite justify – a cinema room, 'man cave', home gym, laundry room or maybe a stylish home bar complete with dance floor?

-And to avoid the space being too dark and dull, create a big enough light well (hello courtyard garden) and install floor-to-ceiling glass doors and windows to flood the downstairs with natural light and turn it into a second ground floor.
+And to avoid the space being too dark and dull, create a big enough light well (hello courtyard garden) and install floor-to-ceiling Crittall doors to flood the downstairs with natural light and turn it into a second ground floor.

 Basement access is often from the front, so you usually have stairs under stairs.
 In order to help make the basement feel part of the house, these stairs are in the middle of the ground floor and sit on dainty legs with glass balustrades.
 This was crucial in order to bring in lots of light.
 Here the sunken area has become a cinema corner, complete with ceiling projector.
 As the basement is a big 60 sq m room, this is a great way to make an informal division of the space.
 The sunken area can be transformed into a dance floor and there’s even a bar.

 3. Basement kitchen

 This lower ground floor is a surprisingly light space, with iconic design shapes set against pale timber cladding and flush cabinetry, black-framed glazing and seamless terrazzo flooring.
 A pivoting door leads out into the garden and helps provide end-to-end natural light, while designer lights add illumination.
 Toys, games and the stuff of family life are stored in the run of handleless cabinets.

 4. Basement bar